Get life and funeral cover today

 What are the responsibilities of policyholders?

 So, you now know what you can expect from your insurer and what you must hold us accountable for.
-What are your responsibilities?
+As a policyholder, you also have some obligations to ensure your policy terms and conditions are met.
+This will also allow your insurer to pay valid claims quickly when the time comes!
+You have five main duties and responsibilities as a policyholder.

 1. Disclose all your information